'The Gag, Is...' Keke Palmer Subtly Shades Darius Jackson In Usher's 'Boyfriend' Music Video Amid Single Status Reports

 At the end of the video, Palmer is woken up from her sleep by her phone ringing, realizing it was all a dream and she missed the show.
 “I’m so tired… I am a mother, after all,” she says before winking into the camera, referencing Jackson’s “It’s the outfit tho.. you a mom” tweet that sparked backlash.
 But the very last scene sees Keke giggling as she flashes a glimpse of her phone, showing Usher on the screen via video call.

-“I was not expecting you to call me!” she says as she falls back onto the bed.
+“I was not expecting you to call me!” she says as she falls back onto the bed laughing.

 As fans freak out over the ultimate shade being thrown by both Keke and Usher, it looks like Darius Jackson is officially dropping the “Boyfriend” title.